Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is no coincidence that Jeff Weiner, former CEO of LinkedIn, called this “the delayed education revolution”, and Satya Nadella, CEO of Microsoft, called AI “the new electricity of the digital age”.

-Thus, the race between the US and China on AI is no longer limited to the research lab or the corporate market – it has entered the classroom, where the people of the future are being shaped.
+Thus, the race between the US and China on AI is no longer limited to the research lab or the corporate market - it has entered the classroom, where the people of the future are being shaped.
 China is gradually building a new education system suitable for the AI era.
-The US, despite its superior technological prowess, faces barriers in policy, infrastructure and slow reform.
+The US, despite its superior technological prowess, is facing barriers in policy, infrastructure and slow reform.

 Not standing outside, Vietnam has taken the first steps.